 The nightly rate applies for stays of 5 nights or longer.
 If you are interested in a shorter stay, we are happy to work with you, but there may be a small fee to cover our additional costs associated with guests arriving & departing.

 These are the rates that are also published on VRBO and HomeAway.
 The rates on AirBnB are slightly higher due to fees charged to us by AirBnB.

 Good friends of ours have another home about 100 yards away and we’d be happy to help co-ordinate this for you.

 We don’t charge extra for extra guests.
 Canaruba comfortably accommodates 6 people.
 (You may notice that some properties for rent on the popular sites lure you in with a low price and then by the time you check out you’ve had to pay for each guest over 2 or 4 and before you know it, it’s a lot more expensive than you thought.
 We don’t do that.)

-In addition to these rates, there is a $75 charge for the cleaning at the end of your stay.
-We are only charging you 1/2 of what this costs us in order to keep the cost as close as possible to our published rate for you.
+In addition to these rates, there is a cleaning charge for the cleaning at the end of your stay.
+We don’t charging the full rate of what this costs us in order to keep the cost as close as possible to our published rate for you.

 Utilities can be expensive in Aruba.
 So you will find that almost all places will either charge you extra for utility usage or provide you an “allowance”.
 If you are looking at other places, please ask them how much allowance they provide and what that will typically cover.
 Here’s what we do:

 We don’t charge you for water usage.
 We’re trusting that you aren’t going to take hour-long showers or drain the pool!